dcorns/markdown/svgViewBox.md

 #####viewBox Coordinates Center (0,0)

 Our viewBox system is movable.
 It is our understanding of this movement that is key to mastering the coordinates systems.
 Recall that when our viewBox min-x and min-y properties are set to 0 (or not specified at all) and the height and width are set the same as the SVG, the viewBox reveals the virtual space from the top left corner of the SVG to the right width number of units and down for height number of units.
 At these settings our viewBox coordinates are setting right on top of our virtual space coordinates as illustrated in figure D above.
 We also learned that if the width and height of our view box are equal to the SVG, we can use the min-y and min-x properties of the view box to pan our view of virtual space at scale.
 With these settings our view box takes control of the position within virtual space of our SVG; that is why we refer this SVG as a ViewPort.
-Our viewBox coordinates are shifted by the values of min-x and min-y and it takes ViewPort with it as illustrated below.
+Our viewBox coordinates are shifted by the values of min-x and min-y and it takes the ViewPort with it as illustrated below.

 ![image view box in virtual space](svgViewBoxCoords1.svg.png)